-&lt;sup>23 For further details on Service Paths, please refer to the following table and the appropriate subsection below
+24 For further details on Service Paths, please refer to the following table and the appropriate subsection below

-Indirectly impact the Job through creating individual phase states.
-Receive Events (where supported) from the various Phases of the Job.
-Where appropriate Delete the Job.
-Like Utility Services, all Infrastructure Services are independent of any locale-specific Data Model.
+Infrastructure Like Utility Services, all Infrastructure Services are independent of any locale- specific Data Model.
 Each supports a defined Service Interface, which when taken together, define the Environments Provider Interface.
-However unlike all other Service Providers, the Consumer has a separate URL (returned at Registration time) for each Infrastructure Service, which it must use to directly invoke Requests on that Infrastructure Service.
+However, unlike all other Service Providers, the Consumer has a separate URL (returned at Registration time) for each Infrastructure Service, which it must use to directly invoke Requests on that Infrastructure Service.
 Depending upon the Infrastructure Service, each interface supports some or all of the standard four service operations (Query, Create, Update, Delete), although no Infrastructure Service posts Events when its internal data changes.
+Privacy Service The Data Protection Enforcer Service applies those data protection obligation rules to a payload which are appropriate for the given consumer and provider.
+It operates as a filter, and invoking it is optional in SIF implementations-although SIF implementations are expected to observe the rules captured in Privacy Obligation Documents somehow.
+The Data Protection Enforcer Service requires Service Consumers to obtain a token (Data Privacy Marker) associated with the latest form of the applicable Privacy Obligation Document, and to include it with their request.
+The service will confirm that the Data Privacy Marker is current (which can be used to cache responses), and if so, will apply the current Privacy Obligation Document ruleset to the submitted payload as a filter.

 The following table further distinguishes between these service types.
-It omits Infrastructure Services as they each have their own individual URLs (supplied in the Environment) and do not construct URLs relative to the RequestsConnector as shown in the examples below.
+It omits Infrastructure Services as they each have their own individual URLs (supplied in the Environment) and do not construct URLs relative to the Connector as shown in the examples below.25

-All Service types shown below have entries in the Providers Registry Utility Service.
+All Service types shown below have entries in the Providers Registry Utility Service.26

 Entry Type URL Example Operations Events Dynamic Query where clause Data Object students Query, Create, Update, Delete and Head YES Normally YES unless specifically restricted in the Data Model Binding or a Profile.
-Utility Object zones Defined in Utility Services document Defined in utility services document NO Named XQuery StudentSnapshot Read Only NO NO Service Path sections/{}/stude nts where "{}" Read Only NO Normally NO unless specifically enabled in indicates the section to report Students for by ID the Data Model Binding or a Profile.
-Functional Service studentRecordEx changes Query, Create, and Delete YES NO

-&lt;sup>24 For further details on the entire set of Infrastructure Services, please refer to the Infrastructure Services document.
+25 For further details on the entire set of Infrastructure Services, please refer to the Infrastructure Services document.

-&lt;sup>25 For further details on the Service Providers Registry, please refer to the Utility Services document
+26 For further details on the Service Providers Registry, please refer to the Utility Services document